3 Days in Chicago Itinerary for First-Time Visitors

 Chicago nights are amazing throughout the year but spring through summer are elegant.

-Personally being Chicago local I still do this but even among visitors this is the side of the city most visitors remember the most.
+Being a Chicago local I still do this but even among visitors this is the side of the city most visitors remember the most.

 Day 3: Museums, Views & Farewell Chicago